Coral Fruit Bowl

 Story

-This fruit bowl was designed for my wife's PhD advisor.
+This fruit bowl was designed for a dear friend's PhD advisor.
 She wanted to give him a small token upon graduating.
 We decided a fruit bowl would fit the bill, and I got to work designing something appropriate.
 I wanted the piece to be tectonically disciplined (he's a lover of the fine arts), sturdy (he has a rambunctious young family), and also gesture to his specialty (computational neuroscience) without being too on the nose.

 I 'grew' the pattern making up the bowl's body using a reaction diffusion process; the same one that governs the formation of folds in our own brains.
 Unlike most pieces out there that exploit this process, which though regular is non-repeating, I gave this one bilateral symmetry as a nod to the brains' hemispheres.